ooaklee/ghatd/README.md

 This will be an exciting experience, and I look forward to building out this project with you all and sharing my progress and knowledge as it matures.

+## Core Packages

+GHAT(D) offers modular packages that can be used both together and independently.
+Our goal is for each package to adhere to clean architecture principles, featuring comprehensive documentation and examples.
+We are committed to implementing these practices on both new and legacy package, especially those that are less extensible for other projects.

+### Email System
+A complete email solution split into three composable packages for maximum flexibility and testability.

+- **[Email Manager](./docs/getting-started/email-manager/)** - Complete email system with templating, sending, and audit logging
+  - `emailtemplater` - Generate HTML email templates with variable substitution
+  - `emailprovider` - Abstract email sending across providers (SparkPost, logging, custom)
+  - `emailmanager` - High-level orchestration with audit integration

+### Additional Packages
+- **[Audit](./external/audit/)** - Handles audit logging for compliance and debugging
+- **[Logger](./external/logger/)** - Structured logging with middleware support
+- **[Repository](./external/repository/)** - MongoDB repository patterns and utilities
+- **`TBC`**

+**Note on Core Packages:** This Core Package and sub-sections will be updated as more core packages are added and the refactoring work is completed on legacy packages.
+The goal is to ensure that each package includes a getting-started guide accompanied by working examples to help you integrate them into your projects.

 ## Starting locally

 Before getting started please make sure you have the correct version of [Go installed](https://go.dev/doc/install) or you can use [ASDF](https://github.com/asdf-vm/asdf) to install it with the following command